Effective toughness of heterogeneous materials with rate-dependent fracture energy

-where ${\Delta \Gamma_0 = \Gamma^O_0 - \Gamma^M_0}$ is the jump in fracture energy.
-This simple result highlights that (i)~the velocity jump ${v^M-v^O}$ is roughly constant, independent of the incident velocity, (ii)~the jump amplitude is the same for trapping (FIG.~\ref{fig:example_speed_jumps}.c) and untrapping (FIG.~\ref{fig:example_speed_jumps}.d) and (iii)~during trapping the velocity right after the interface is ${v^O=\max(v^M-\vtr,0)}$, thus revealing a critical incident velocity $\vtr$ below which the obstacle causes crack arrest.
-All these features are discernible from our experimental data and are captured fairly well by the simplified model without any adjustable parameter (see FIG.~\ref{fig:example_speed_jumps}.c\&d) as ${\vtr\approx 120~\text{m/s}}$ is derived from the toughness contrast between matrix and obstacle material and the parameter ${\gamma\approx0.2~\text{J s/m}^3}$ that provides a measure of the rate-dependency are both determined independently from fracture tests performed on homogeneous specimens (see FIG.~S2 in \cite{SM}).

-Even though it provides only a rough estimation of the speed jumps, this minimal model reveals that crack can enter and leave tough obstacles by adjusting their speed to ensure a nearly constant dissipation rate $\fracenergy(v) = G^S$ imposed by the applied loading conditions.
-However, to capture quantitatively the crack dynamics, a more refined model is needed -- the full LEFM equation of motion for a dynamic crack.
-Analyzing the near-tip fields of a steady-state dynamic crack, \citet{freund_dynamic_1990} showed that the energy release rate into the tip of a dynamic crack $G(l,v)$ is related to the energy release rate for a corresponding static crack $\Gstat(l)$ by $g(v)$, a universal function of $v$.
-The crack tip energy balance provides the equation of motion for a crack \cite{SM}
+As the crack advances, elastic energy $\Gstat$ is released from the specimen and is in part dissipated as fracture energy $\fracenergy$ to create new surfaces and in part radiated away as elastic waves.
+Analyzing the near-tip fields of a steady-state dynamic crack,~\citet{freund_dynamic_1990} showed that the energy release rate of a dynamic crack $\Gdyn(l,v)$ is related to the energy release rate for a corresponding static crack $\Gstat(l)$ by $g(v)$, a universal function of $v$.
+The crack-tip energy balance provides the equation of motion for a crack~\cite{SM}

-which implies that within the framework of LEFM, a sub-Rayleigh crack in an infinite medium has no inertia and $v$ adjusts instantaneously to fluctuations in $\fracenergy$ or $\Gstat$ \cite{SM}.
-In addition, we use a more realistic kinetic law $\fracenergy(v)$, which was derived considering the actual dissipative mechanism taking place within the process zone \cite{scheibert_brittle-quasibrittle_2010} and that shows a good agreement with our measurements (see (S04) and FIG.~S2 in \cite{SM}).
+which implies that within the framework of LEFM, a sub-Rayleigh crack in an infinite medium has no inertia and $v$ adjusts instantaneously to fluctuations in $\fracenergy$ or $\Gstat$~\cite{SM}.
+Note that for rate-dependent materials, the fracture energy $\fracenergy(v)$ is not constant.

-Knowing $\Gstat(l)$ and $\Gamma(v)$, the equation of motion (\ref{eq:eqmot}) is solved numerically and quantitatively captures the evolution of the crack speed and the dissipation rate as depicted in FIG.~\ref{fig:example_speed_jumps}.a\&b with no fitting parameter.
-The $\Gamma$ vs. $v$ space shown in FIG.~\ref{fig:speed_jumps_explained} is an alternative representation of the same experimental data.
-At initiation, the crack abruptly accelerates to high speeds ${\crackspeed\approx 250\text{m/s}}$ and it then explores the ${\fracenergy(v)\text{-curve}}$ of the matrix material towards lower speeds. $\Gstat(l)$ is constant at the boundary between matrix and obstacle, and the discontinuity in material toughness causes the speed jump to reach up to the ${\fracenergy(v)\text{-curve}}$ of the obstacle material.
-The jump amplitude is governed by the energy balance (\ref{eq:eqmot}), which requires ${\Gamma(v) = \Gstat g(v)}$ where $G^\mathrm{S}$ is constant as depicted by the gray arrow in FIG.~\ref{fig:speed_jumps_explained}.